By making a Gift Aid declaration you can help the Society with its charitable aims even more at no further cost to you

 Thanks to the Gift Aid scheme the Royal Meteorological Society can reclaim the tax you pay on your membership fees* and/or donations at no extra cost to yourself.
 For every £1 you give we can claim an extra 25p in Gift Aid, this extra income is a very important part of our funding and really helps us to work harder on your behalf.

-Making a Gift Aid declaration is the easiest way to support us, all it takes is filling in a short form.
+Making a Gift Aid declaration is the easiest way to support us.
+All it takes is filling in a short form or ticking a box on 'My Dashboard' in your online account.
 We can reclaim for any donations and membership fees* made in the previous four years.
 That money can go a long way in supporting our ability to do things like making grants and scholarship awards.

 Please make a Gift Aid declaration today